Chris Who? Fave Things Recordings

 'Keep Smiling Despite It All' Lyrics & Notes

-last blog, I have been able to keep up with my intention to record, upload and
+Since the last communication, I have been able to keep up with my intention to

-post an unreleased song to my Facebook website (www.facebook.com/chrisbutlermusic)
+record, upload and post an unreleased song to my Facebook website

 for each month of 2013.
-By getting a couple of songs/videos recorded (with the
+By getting more songs/videos recorded whenever the

 January - Two Shit Sundays - A cover of a Steven Cooper & The Charlies song